saint-rivers/actix-web-tutorial/README.md

 - This is my first attempt at creating a REST API using Actix Web

-- This tutorial goes through setting up:
-    - REST endpoints
-    - Separating your code into files
-    - Creating a global app state
-    - Basic CORS configuration

-- It does not go through:
-    - Setting up with a database

 ## Commands

 Run the command below for hot reloads during development